Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 For instance, a chunk can represent a single paragraph, a sentence, or even a smaller unit of text from a document.
 By dividing the content into chunks, the system gains better granularity, enabling it to analyze and respond to user queries more efficiently.
 The extraction of knowledge into chunks enhances the system's ability to match the right information to user questions, resulting in more accurate and contextually appropriate responses.

 Each chunk can have associated metadata.
 The number of meta-data key-value pairs is limited and supports only simple data types such as number, string, and boolean.
-More information on limitations of the maximum number of Chunks as well as the maximum length of supported characters per Chunk, see below.
+The maximum number of Chunks as well as the maximum length of supported characters per Chunk are described in the [Limitations](#limitations) section.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/knowledge-ai/chunk.png" width="100%" />